Guitar Tabs for Beginners

 But your students won't catch on to that for some time!

-It is all on one string - This song will be perfect for a guitar lesson sometime in the first or second month, because it all happens on one string -- no string crossing!
+This song will be perfect for a guitar lesson in the first or second week, because it all happens on one string -- no string crossing!

 • Right hand holds the pick and plucks "Down, Down, Down, Down"